AzureAD/microsoft-authentication-library-for-objc/README.md

 ```
 3. Add `MSAL/MSAL.xcodeproj` to your Project or Workspace
 4. Add `MSAL.framework` to your Application's "Embedded Binaries" and "Linked Frameworks and Library Section"
-5. Add your application's redirect URI scheme to your `info.plist` file, it will be in the format of `msauth.[BUNDLE_ID]`
+5. Add your application's redirect URI scheme to your `Info.plist` file, it will be in the format of `msauth.[BUNDLE_ID]`
 ```xml
 <key>CFBundleURLTypes</key>
 <array>